Jaysiana/Dog-picz-website/README.md

-# Books recommendation and search website

-This repository will be used by our team for development of books search and recommendation system.

-## To be continue...
+This is dog pictures search  react project for web development course of Narva Colledge of Universtity of Tartu